spookyuser/badlinks/README.md

 # badlinks

-a bun cli to find and remove links that might annoy the chrome web store team
+a cli to find and remove links that might annoy the chrome web store team

 often these are firebase links for some reason

 ## Usage

+- `npx badlinks <folder>` to scan
+- `npx badlinks <folder> -r` to remove

 ```
 Usage: bad firebase links <folder> [options]